Prtfw/MSFT_reactor_AI/starting-site_js.md

 ## Next steps

 Congratulations!
 You've configured your environment and are ready to complete the rest of the labs!
-You can start by examining [Computer Vision and Translation services](computer-vision-translator/README.md).
-You can also explore [Python basics](intro-python.md) or [Flask basics](intro-flask.md) if you're not familiar with the language or framework.
+The code structure and the hints we left for you to complete the labs.
+If you get stuck please feel free to review the reference implementation in solution-site_js or ask the MSFT team for help.